Breeding Meat Rabbits: From Pairing to Fryers

 Weaning & Grow-out

 We wean our kits at 6 weeks old.
 Move mom or the babies to a separate cage.
 I usually wean the whole litter at once, but you can leave a bunny with mom for another week if desired.
-Give newly weaned kits plenty of hay to prevent weaning enteritis.
+Give newly weaned kits plenty of hay to prevent enteritis.
 Don’t feed mom any treats right after weaning because it will boost her milk supply, possibly leading to mastitis.
 Feed her rationed pellets, sage, parsley, and mint to help dry up her milk.

 Our kits get weighed, sexed, and tattooed at 8 weeks.
 All the boys go in one cage and all the girls go in another.
 We keep them in those cages (sorted by gender) until sale or butcher.
 You can combine litters up to 9 weeks old with little to no fighting.
 Don’t try to combine older litters or they will fight.